luccaugusto/Arroiz/README.md

 Opens a terminal with a man document showing the important system bindings and some general info

+### ch_wall
+Shows me all files in my wallpaper repository and i can choose one to be my new wallpaper

 ### data_hora
 Operations with date and time